BCLawLibrary/practical-ai-in-30-days/day-xx-reasoning-models-vs-chat-models.md

 This makes reasoning models particularly valuable for tasks requiring deep analysis, complex problem-solving, and situations where accuracy is more important than quick responses.

 When you interact with a reasoning model, you might notice:
-- Responses take 2-5 minutes rather than seconds
+- Responses take several minutes rather than seconds
 - The model might show its "thinking" process in an expandable section
 - Answers tend to be more structured and comprehensive
 - The model naturally breaks down complex problems into manageable parts